Hazard Mitigation Assistance (HMA) Grant Program

 FEMA's Hazard Mitigation Assistance (HMA) grant programs provide funding opportunities for pre- and post-disaster mitigation.
 Together, these programs provide significant opportunities to reduce or eliminate potential losses to state, tribal and local assets through hazard mitigation planning and project grant funding.
 Each HMA program was authorized by separate legislative action, and as such, each program differs slightly in scope and intent.

 Hazard Mitigation Assistance (HMA) grants are provided to eligible applicant states, tribes, and territories that, in turn, provide subgrants to local governments.
 The applicant selects and prioritizes applications developed and submitted to them by local jurisdictions to submit to FEMA for consideration of funding.
-There are five sub-programs:
+As of 2013, here are three sub-programs:

 - Hazard Mitigation Grant Program